 Exams for doctors in training

-We understand you may have concerns about postgraduate exams scheduled for the coming months.
+We understand you may have concerns about postgraduate exams scheduled this year.
 We’re working with the Academy of Medical Royal Colleges, the Conference of Postgraduate Medical Deans, and the four UK governments and health services to support you, while making sure we maintain standards and patient safety.

 Following advice by the UK government: